huaminghuangtw/Evergreen-Notes/Permanent-Notes/Frameworks to structure your day.md

 		* **Chronos** = sequential, quantitative time
 			* Chronos belongs in the realm of clocks.
 Chronos marks linear time or duration.
 Chronos is years, months, days, hours.
 		* **Kairos** = fluctuating, qualitative time
 			* Kairos refers to those moments in time that are more impactful than others—those that stand out from the regular flow of time and become memories we treasured/cherished.
-It's what makes time feel _slower or even paused._ (<u>Time Dilation</u>)
+It’s what makes time feel _slower or even paused._ (<u>Time Dilation</u>)
 			* **Seek novelty in the mundane:** Combat the sense that time speeds up by finding newness in daily life, e.g., take different routes or observe your surroundings more closely.
 			* **Story-worthy moments:** Each night, write down (journal) the most “story-worthy” thing that happened during the day.
 This is an easy way to plant those mental flagpoles and make each day feel a bit more special.
 			* **Inject/Introduce planned spontaneity/memories into your days:**
 				* Do not fall into The Retirement Trap

-					> _“Remember the motto: 'Work hard, play hard.'
+					> _“Remember the motto: ‘Work hard, play hard.’
 Regard your personal time as just as important as your work time and give as much attention to planning it as you do to planning your work.
-What are you working for if you don't have a personal life?” ― [@forsterItTomorrowOther2008]_
+What are you working for if you don’t have a personal life?” ― [@forsterItTomorrowOther2008]_
 					* Always put non-work commitments in the calendar FIRST, knowing that work will always have a tendency to fill in the gaps.
 					* Block in time for **holidays** and **trips** _first_, rather than letting the calendar fill up with work-stuff by default
 				* Downtime deserves time management too.
 The time you PLAN to waste is not a waste of time.
 The time you ENJOY wasting is not a waste of time.